-Without a doubt, Tarifa is one of Spain’s most beautiful regions.
+Without a doubt, the Strait of Gibraltar is one of Spain’s most beautiful regions.
 Here, some of the country’s best coastal scenery is set against the backdrop of the mountains of Cadiz.
 Add to that an extensive Mediterranean forest with its huge cork trees, a long and fascinating history, and a rich gastronomy, and the region has something to offer to just about everyone.

-As if that weren’t enough, this is also undeniably one of the best places to watch birds in Europe.
-The variety of habitats in a relatively small space, the amount of protected areas, and above all the fact that it is in the center of one of the most important bird migration routes, makes a visit to Tarifa a must for all bird lovers.
+Tarifa, apart from being the cultural and historical center of the Strait of Gibraltar, is also undeniably one of the best places to watch birds in Europe.
+The variety of habitats in a relatively small space, the amount of protected areas, and above all the fact that it is in the center of one of the most important bird migration routes, makes a visit to Gibraltar a must for all bird lovers.

 To talk about Tarifa is to talk about raptor migration.
 On any given day during migration, it’s possible to see a great number of raptors: thousands of Black Kites, sometimes tens of thousands in one single day; Short-toed Eagle, Booted Eagle, Honey Buzzard, Eurasian Sparrowhawk, Egyptian Vulture, and Montagu’s Harrier.
 Not to mention the high diversity of resident birds: Spanish Imperial Eagle, Bonelli’s Eagle, Little Bustard, Little Swift, White-rumped Swift, Rufous-tailed Scrub-Robin, and Western Bonelli’s Warbler, among many others.